- Solicitors For Business

 It can also take place at any stage during your employment, whether you’re applying for a job, doing your job, in selection for dismissal or redundancy, left out of promotion, transfer or training opportunities, or it is featured in your employee contract, pay or benefits.
 If you have been the victim of discrimination, we can help you claim compensation.

-There are three types of discrimination in the workplace:
+There are three main types of discrimination in the workplace:

 This is when an employee is treated unfairly or not offered the same opportunities as others because of any of the characteristics above.
 Examples of direct discrimination include refusing to pay people the same salary for performing the same job or only making training available to certain workers.